 Don’t feel a visit is wasted, though, should the current exhibitions not match your interests.
 The palace has its own historical highlights to see inside too, as well as a permanent medieval art collection and a privy garden.

-Several rooms still contain Baroque elements (like a decorated ceiling) or retain pretty much all their original and magnificent glory.
+On the architectural front, several rooms still contain Baroque elements (like a decorated ceiling) or retain pretty much all their original and magnificent glory.
 For example…

 Marmorsaal (Marble hall)